temporalio/documentation/docs-src/strongly-typed-errors/bad-continue-as-new-attributes.md

   - strongly-typed
 ---

-This error indicates that the Workflow Task failed to validate on a `ContinueAsNew attribute.
+This error indicates that the Workflow Task failed to validate a `ContinueAsNew` attribute.
-The attribute could also be unset.
+The attribute could be unset or invalid.

+Reset and missing attributes.
+If the payload or memo exceeded size limits, adjust the input size.

+Check that the Workflow is validating search attributes after unaliasing keys.